outtime1/netify.github.io/SSWK2.md

 | ![Our Gobuster Group](/assets/Gobuster3.png) |

 ### SO5
-This week I conducted critical review over our group and myself by adding sections to this reflection demonstrating the pitfalls and struggles we faced during this week.
+This week I conducted critical review over our group and myself by adding sections to this reflection demonstrating the pitfalls and struggles I faced during this week.
 It is my belief that this will allow me to review my weekly actions more critically and ensure that I learn from my past mistakes.
 I also received criticism from tutors during our 1 on 1's allowing me to better preform for the future weeks